What to know about Zepbound, Eli Lilly’s new weight loss drug

 • Depression or suicidal thoughts

 People with type 2 diabetes or a history of kidney or gallbladder problems may be at increased risk of experiencing these side effects, so be sure to tell your healthcare provider about any underlying health conditions prior to starting Zepbound.
-They can adjust your dosage of insulin to avoid hypoglycemia or recommend other safety measures to avoid potential side effects.
+They can adjust your dosages of insulin to avoid hypoglycemia or recommend other safety measures to avoid potential side effects.

 How much does Zepbound cost?